golang/vscode-go/docs/settings.md

 #### `symbolMatcher`
-(Experimental) symbolMatcher sets the algorithm that is used when finding workspace symbols.
+symbolMatcher sets the algorithm that is used when finding workspace symbols.

 #### `symbolStyle`
-(Experimental) symbolStyle controls how symbols are qualified in symbol responses.
+symbolStyle controls how symbols are qualified in symbol responses.

 Example Usage:
 ```json5